LegrandATCHOU/LegrandATCHOU/README.md

 Engineering student in Networks & Security at **EFREI Paris** (1st year — equiv.
 L3), heading into **Alternance M1 from September 2026** at a 2 days school / 3 days company rhythm.

-Since January 2023, I run **LegrandFix**, an independent IT services business where I manage 150+ clients: systems administration (Windows Server, Linux), network deployment & security (VPN, Firewall, Active Directory, DNS, DHCP), and technical support levels 1 & 2.
+Since January 2023, I run **LegrandFix** — an independent IT services business where I manage 150+ clients: systems administration (Windows Server, Linux), network deployment & security (VPN, Firewall, Active Directory, DNS, DHCP), and technical support levels 1 & 2.

 On the cloud side, I've designed and deployed a **secured Azure Hub-and-Spoke infrastructure** (Firewall, WAF, Bastion, Zero Trust) using Terraform, and a **multi-environment AKS platform** with CI/CD and Azure Key Vault integration.

-Long-term goal: **CISO**  at the intersection of Security, Governance and Innovation.
+Long-term goal: **CISO** — at the intersection of Security, Governance and Innovation.

 ---